Qualify for jobs worldwide with our most popular TEFL/TESOL certification.

 This course has been evaluated and recommended for 6 semester hours of undergraduate college credit by The American Council on Education’s College Credit Recommendation Service (ACE CREDIT®).

 To qualify to earn ACE CREDIT for the Master Certificate, TEFL trainees should either have already completed a bachelor’s degree or currently be enrolled in a degree program as at least a junior in standing, with a GPA of 3.0 or higher.

 If you would like to earn college credit for the Master Certificate, we recommend confirming that your college or university will consider ACE credit recommendations for transfer credit.
-You can also contact a Bridge Admissions Advisor at email@example.com to learn more.

 Continuing Education Unit (CEUs) are nationally recognized units of measurement for participation in non-credit, continuing education programs.
 Bridge is accredited by ACCET (the Accrediting Council for Continuing Education and Training), and any ACCET-approved Bridge course, including our online TEFL programs, can be taken for 1 CEU per 10 hours of TEFL course instruction.Learn more

 You must be at least 18 years and have a high school diploma or the equivalent to take this course.
 If English is not your first language, you must also have an English proficiency level of at least B1 (according to the Common European Framework), which is a score of approximately 5.0 on the IELTS test.